ACCREDITATION GUIDELINES FOR ENGINEERING AND RELATED SPECIALTY CERTIFICATION PROGRAMS

 The Certifying Body is that organization duly authorized to specify the certification scope, grant certification, and approve, supervise and/or administer all procedures and policies necessary to operate the certification program.
 It shall:

 a.
-Be a legal, not-for-profit non-governmental entity or part of a legal, not-for-profit non-governmental entity;
+Be a legal, not-for-profit non-governmental entity or part of a legal, not-for-profit non-governmental entity or or a governmental entity;

 b.
 Be independent and impartial in all matters pertaining to granting certification.
 However, appointment of members to the Certifying Body may be by the sponsoring organization;